LohithCV/mirai-setup/README.md

 export PATH=$PATH:"/etc/xcompile/sparc/bin"
 export PATH=$PATH:"/etc/xcompile/x86_64/bin"
 ```
-save it and restart the terminal
+Save it and restart the terminal
 ### Now we can compile it for the first time
 ```
 bash ./setup.sh